Khaled802/DougsDogDoor/README.md

      - Clear value: the goal
      - Start & Stop
      - External Initiator: Someone outside the system start the use-case
+   - Main Path (Happy path): this the path which everything goes right, It is usually the customers description
 ----------------------------------------------------------------

 ## Version 2.0